danocmx/node-tf2-item-format/README.md

 Formats strings/objects same way backpack.tf does.

 # TODO
-- thinking of adding more regular expressions, dunno if it has any more use
+- thinking of adding more regular expressions, dunno if it has any more use (test effiency)
 - idk about item_type naming, maybe should another property with the item_type type (haha) eg. item_type: "target" or "output" && target: "Fabricator Kit"
-- Crate Support

 ## Example
 ```js